Wahbeh-Mohammad/Blog-Application/readme.md

 - [ ] Separate toasts and create a general purpose toast with the following props: { Severity, ToastContent }
       this way its better and cleaner.
 - [ ] Create a Toast instead of Alert in Comment when something goes wrong deleting a comment.
+- [ ] Create a Toast instead of Alert after Updating Biography in Profile Page.
-- [ ] Add a toast to saving blogs instead of alert when something goes wrong.
+- [ ] Create a Toast after saving blogs instead of alert when something goes wrong.
 - [ ] Discover Page, Where you can find and follow people.
 - [ ] Profile Page where you can manage your data, see all saved blogs and your own blogs.